ishwarbb/Epilepsy-Detection/README.md

 for monitoring brain activity and diagnosing epilepsy.
 However, accurate and automated detection of epilepsy from EEG signals remains a challenging task due to the complex and dynamic nature of brain signals

-Graph signal processing (GSP) is a promising approach for EEG-based epilepsy detection, leveraging the brain’s functional connectivity structure.
-We review recent advancements in GSP for epilepsy detection, including graph-based construction of brain networks, representation of EEG as graph signals, and graph-based techniques for feature extraction and classification.
-We use time-frequency based methods like S-Transform and Single Frequency Filtering (SFF) to extract features from the theta-band oscillations in the EEG signal, which are further fed to a graph learning module, to learn and process the connectivity matrices.

-These connectivity matrices form the features for a classifier, here, a Convolutional Neural Network (CNN).
-Furthermore, we highlight the advantages of GSP in epilepsy detection, including its ability to capture the spatial and temporal dynamics of EEG signals.

-We conclude by emphasizing the potential of GSP and S-Transform as promising tools for improving the accuracy and efficiency of epilepsy detection from EEG signals, which could ultimately aid in the early diagnosis and treatment of epilepsy patients
+We explore the potential of GSP and S-Transform as promising tools for improving the accuracy and efficiency of epilepsy detection from EEG signals.

 ## Objective
 Classification(Detection) Task - Given a small chunk of time-series data corresponding to electrodes.